 Ionic vs Xamarin vs React Native: Which One to Choose for Mobile App Development in 2021

-The trend of building cross-platform apps is growing in the mobile app development arena.
-Majority of enterprises today wants to build an app that works seamlessly across all platforms (e.g. Android, iOS and web).
+The trend of building cross-platform apps is growing in the development arena.
+Majority of enterprises today wants to build an app that works seamlessly across all the platforms related to mobile app development (e.g. Android, iOS and web).
 And, for that hybrid app development is the best approach - it enables developers to build apps faster and release them instantly in the market.

 According to market research, the popularity of hybrid app development will allow the cross-platform app market to grow up to 78.45 billion USD by 2021.
 A variety of cross-platform frameworks are available for developers to choose from.